jillusc/Forum20_React/README.md

 This project follows Object-Oriented Programming principles and employs Django's Class-Based Generic Views.
 It includes six custom models:

 - Post: details user posts with attributes such as owner (linked to the User model), post privacy status, timestamps of creation and updates, a post title and content text, an image, plus further optional fields for the artist's name and the year of the artwork.
-- Profile: represents user profiles and is directly associated with a unique User instance.
+- Profile: defines user profiles and is directly associated with a unique User instance.
 It includes attributes for the username, bio and a profile image that serves as an avatar.
-- Like: features many-to-one relationships with both the User model (via like owner) and the Post model (identifying which post was liked).
+- Like: represents a user's appreciation or approval of a post and features many-to-one relationships with both the User model (via like owner) and the Post model (identifying which post was liked).
 - Comment: enables registered users to submit comments, establishing one-to-many relationships with both the User model (via comment owner) and the Post model (linking a comment with a post).
 - Bookmark: allows users to save posts for later viewing, featuring many-to-one relationships with both the User model (via bookmark owner) and Post model (associating a bookmark with a post).
-- Follower: trackes relationships between users with a many-to-one relationship to the User model twice: once for the user who is following and once for the followed user.
+- Follower: tracks relationships between users with a many-to-one relationship to the User model twice: once for the user who is following and once for the followed user.

 The database schema are illustrated by the ERD diagram below:<br><br>